 Between adhering to building codes and choosing the best equipment, there are many details to bear in mind when planning your dream stall barn.
-To help you stay organized, here’s what to consider when building horse stalls and storage space.
+To help you stay organized, here are twelve expert tips to consider when building horse stalls.

 As a horse enthusiast, you probably already know your dream barn would have a tack room near the cross-ties and a shower in the bathroom.

-Here are twelve tips about designing and planning horse stalls so your barn will be as effective, organized and comfortable for your horses, and you, as possible.
+While we will address some specific issues in regards to the horse stalls in this post, it’s impossible to think of a stall without considering the overall structure.
+These twelve tips focus on designing and planning horse stalls so your overall horse barn will be as effective, organized and comfortable for you and your horses as possible.

-1. Think ahead.
 It’s true: people with horses often tend to end up with more horses.
-That’s why if you currently have four horses, you may want to build a couple of more stalls — say five or six total — in your new horse barn.
+That’s why if you currently have four horses, you may want to build a couple more stalls — say five or six total — in your new horse barn.

 You could use the extra stalls as storage space in the meantime.
 (After all, who doesn’t need more storage space?)